 Recycle Beeswax?
 We do it!

 With Fall knocking on the door, it is the time of year for candles to be back out in your living spaces and in use.
 With that in mind, we wanted to remind everyone what we offer in place of tossing out your unused beeswax candle remnants.
-While this post was originally published back in 2017, it has been a popular one and we wanted to give it a little more coverage.
+While this post was originally published a few years back, it has been a popular one and we wanted to give it a little more coverage.
 Enjoy!

 Here at The Beeswax Co., we are always looking for new ways to get involved and give back to the community, whether it’s through educational events, workshops, speaking engagements or philanthropy.
 When customers and beekeepers who know the incredible efforts of the honeybee (In order to produce 1lb. of beeswax, a honeybee needs to consume approximately 8lbs. of honey!) started returning their beeswax scraps from candle remnants, it got us thinking… We toyed with the idea of donatable candles that we poured into recycled baby-food jars and various other reused vessels, and while we could find people to donate to, these candles didn’t seem to be as well received as the hand-burnished artisan candles we are known for.
 So, we figured, why try and reinvent the wheel when we have a product people love?
 It was then we decided to recycle returned beeswax candle scraps into donatable artisan beeswax candles, where we could put emphasis on finding outstanding organizations doing good in and around our community.
 That is how our recycled beeswax program got started.